Guide to Best Vitamins and Minerals for Hair Growth

 This makes hair health a potential early indicator of nutritional deficiency.
 Researchers have found strong links between poor intake of certain vitamins and minerals and various forms of hair loss, including telogen effluvium, alopecia areata, and even male/female pattern baldness.

 While many nutrients support overall wellness, a handful have been specifically linked to the strength, density, and rate of hair growth.
-Here's a deeper look:
+Here’s what science says about which vitamin is good for hair and why:

 1. Vitamin A